nevenjovanovic/cts-croala/README.md

 Of the 467 documents, [443](docs/notcroalactsmulti.list) were easy to describe semi-automatically -- via [XQuery scripts](scripts/Scripts.md) -- according to CTS metadata requirements.
 The rest (see [a list](docs/croalactsmulti.list)) have multiple authors or other issues.

-As we are following the [CapiTainS guidelines](http://capitains.github.io/pages/guidelines) (to an extent), it has been necessary to rename files in the collection.
-There is a [concordance file](docs/croalactsconcordance.xml).
+As we are following the [CapiTainS guidelines](http://capitains.github.io/pages/guidelines) on metadata and directory structure, it has been necessary to rename files in the collection.
+There is a [concordance file](docs/croalactsconcordance.xml) listing old and new file names.

-For the reasons to depart from the CapiTainS conventions, and to choose a specific solution among the possibilities offered by the CITE Architecture, see the [CroALa CTS explained](CroALa-CTS-explained.md).
+To learn why we chose to depart from the CapiTainS conventions, and to provide a different interpretation of the CITE Architecture, see the [CroALa CTS explained](CroALa-CTS-explained.md).

 ## Contents